-The Canon EOS-1D and the Canon EOS 60D are two digital cameras that were officially introduced, respectively, in September 2001 and August 2010.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 60D provides 17.9 MP.
+The Canon EOS-1D and the Canon EOS 60D are two digital cameras that were announced, respectively, in September 2001 and August 2010.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (60D) sensor.
+The 1D has a resolution of 4.1 megapixels, whereas the 60D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is considerably smaller (38 percent) than the Canon 1D.
 Moreover, the 60D is substantially lighter (52 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (60D).
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the 60D can take 1100 images on a single charge of its LP-E6 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the 60D, Canon provides the BG-E9 vertical grip as an optional accessory (see here on eBay).